AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/jira-software-modules.md

 ---
 title: Jira Software modules
-description: In an Adobe Workfront Fusion scenario, you can automate workflows that use Jira Software, as well as connect it to multiple third-party applications and services.
+description: In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use [!DNL Jira] Software, as well as connect it to multiple third-party applications and services.
 author: Becky
 draft: Probably
 feature: Workfront Fusion